Copyright © Giulia Skye 2021

 Cassie’s brow creased again, looking like she didn’t believe him one bit.

 Seb rolled his eyes.
 “Those reports were full of lies, blown out of all proportion by my mother’s opposers, so let’s step away from the bullshit politics for now and focus instead on what I’m doing here in England.”
 He paused while a man and a woman carrying coffees sat at the table next to theirs.
 Awesome.
-If Cassie had answered her phone earlier when he’d tried—numerous times—to speak to her, he could have gone through all this from the privacy of his hotel room.
+If Cassie had answered her phone earlier when he’d tried—numerous times—to speak to her, he could have gone through all this in privacy.
 He leaned forward and lowered his voice.
 “Forget all the crap you may have read about me.
 I’m here to help Michael out, okay?”
 And win back a place in Strive’s good books.
 “Mikey needs me to make this summer’s campaign a success and that’s where our arrangement comes in.
 All I need you to do is be my date to the events Daniel Jones was due to attend with his fiancée.”

 Cassie leaned back in her chair.
-“So this isn’t some dodgy, sex thing?
+“So this isn’t some dodgy sex thing?
 It’s a real job?”

 “It sure is a real job and let neither of us forget it.”